This post may contain affiliate links.

 This easy Lemon Drizzle Cake recipe works every time.
 It’s a fail-safe classic bake that you can whip up time and time again.

-It’s a solid, easy-to-follow recipe that’s so delicious, is made in one bowl, is ready in under an hour and produces impressive, solid results – even for beginners!
+It’s a solid, easy-to-follow cake recipe that’s so delicious, is made in one bowl, is ready in under an hour and produces impressive, solid results – even for beginners!

 Sliced Lemon Drizzle Cake with icing topping running down the side.